cyc9805/cyc9805.github.io/_posts/2022-04-12-Inception-v4,Inception-ResNet-and-the Impact-of-Residual-Connections-on-Learning.md

 ## Introduction

-- Since inception network tend to get very deep, replacing filter concatenation with inception architecture is very effective.
+- Since inception network tend to get very deep, replacing filter concatenation stage of the Inception architecture with residual architecture is very effective.
-- In this paper, they commpared two pure Inception variants, Inception-v3 and v4, with two other variants with similarly expensive Inception-ResNet variants.
+- In this paper, they compared two pure Inception variants, Inception-v3 and v4, to two other variants with similarly expensive Inception-ResNet variants.
-- Inception-v4 and Inception-ResNet-v2 both show state-of-the art performance, while ensembling them does not translate to expected performace boost.

 ## Architectural Choices